2017 Denver Broncos season

-The 2017 Denver Broncos season was the franchise's 48th season in the National Football League and the 58th overall.
+The 2017 season was the Denver Broncos' 48th season in the National Football League (NFL) and the 58th overall.

 The Broncos underwent numerous coaching changes during the offseason, after Vance Joseph was hired as the team's new head coach.
 Joseph replaced Gary Kubiak, the team's head coach during the previous two seasons, who was forced to retire from coaching due to health concerns.

-After a 3–1 start, the Broncos suffered through an 8-game losing streak – the team's longest since 1967.
+After a 3–1 start, the Broncos suffered through an 8-game losing streak – the team's longest since 1967 where they scored more than 20 points just once.
 Poor offensive performances, along with a quarterback carousel, contributed to the losing skid.
-In terms of statistics, the Broncos' defense ranked in the top five in total yards, rushing yards and passing yards, but had the league's second-worst turnover differential (ahead of only the winless Cleveland Browns), surrendered the third-most sacks and ranked 27th in points per game.
+In terms of statistics, the Broncos' defense ranked in the top five in total yards, rushing yards and passing yards, but had the league's second-worst turnover differential (ahead of only the winless Cleveland Browns), surrendered the third-most sacks and ranked 27th in points per game despite having ranked 17th on total offense.
 The Broncos also failed to score 20 or more points in 10 of their 16 games, and for a second consecutive season, scored 30 or more only once.

 The Broncos missed the playoffs for a second consecutive season, clinched a losing record for the first time since 2010 and suffered only their fourth losing season since John Elway's retirement after the 1998 season.